Bosquito: Return to Romania with new line-up (2010-2014)

 The song "Când Îngerii Pleacă was recorded with Dorin Țapu switching to drums, and Austin Jesse Mitchell from Madame Hooligan playing bass.
 This situation, initially seen as a compromise for Felix Mircea Moldovan's prior engagements and inability to attend the sessions, led finally to Pascal, Țapu, and Mitchell being included in the band as official members.
 The band premiered their new song live with a special concert at "Garajul EuropaFM" on August 4, 2011.
 Following a positive response from fans and press, a music video was filmed and the song officially debuted on radio EuropaFM on November 16.
 A period of touring followed in order to present the new songs and line-up to the fans.

-In the beginning of 2012, Bosquito started to collaborate with the legendary drummer Ovidiu Lipan Ţăndărică, of Phoenix fame.
+In the beginning of 2012, Bosquito started to collaborate with the drummer Ovidiu Lipan Ţăndărică, of Phoenix fame.
 This resulted in a new single and music video, "Întuneric în Culori", as well as nationwide concerts featuring both artists following the single's release in August.
 As of summer 2012, the band has begun recording its first album since 2004.
 In December 2012, MTV featured Bosquito in its MTV Unplugged series.
 Two songs from the upcoming album were premiered on television during the Unplugged concert: "București" and "Omule Perete".
 The performance also featured Mariano Castro, pianist of Narcotango, former member Mario Apostol and a string quartet.

 In autumn of 2013, Bosquito performed a major concert at the historic Cinema Patria in Bucharest to great success, and followed the concert with a summer tour through all of the most popular Black Sea tourist destinations including Jupiter and Vama Veche.